mrasityilmaz/mrasityilmaz/README.md

 - 👋 Hi, I’m @mrasityilmaz
-- 👀 I’m interested in AI,Machine Learning,Deep Learning,Data Science
+- 👀 Masaüstü ,Mobil ve Web Uygulamaları geliştiriyorum.
-- 🌱 I’m currently learning C#,Python,Flutter,React Native
+- 🌱 C#,Python,Flutter ile ilgileniyorum.
-- 📫 How to reach me rasityilmaz@yaani.com
+- 📫 Bana buradan ulaşabilirsin > rasityilmaz@yaani.com

 <!---
 mrasityilmaz/mrasityilmaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->